-St John’s College made a movie to explain the fellowship I currently hold.
+St John’s College at University of Cambridge made a movie to explain the fellowship I currently hold.
 They featured me in it:

 Our new paper on how old alleles, often derived from hybridization, importantly contribute to rapid speciation and adaptive radiation is out in Trends in Ecology and Evolution!
 I am shared first author with David A Marques and Ole Seehausen is last author.
 Thanks to David and Ole for pulling this manuscript through the good and … More Combinatorial view on speciation